Short Track “Meets”

 Participation in meets is entirely optional.
 Our club consists of both recreational and competitive skaters.
 Parents can have discussions with both their skater and the coaches to see whether or not this is something they may want to consider.

-The yearly meet calendar can always be found on OSSA’s website
+The yearly meet calendar can always be found on SSO’s website

 Download our guide for what to expect at a meet

-Club skin suits must be worn for meets and can be rented from the club for each competition.
-Our equipment manager will be happy to help you.
+Club skin suits must be worn for Elite Circuit meets and can be rented from the club for each competition.
+Suits are not required for Provincial Circuit meets but they are recommended.
+A member of our equipment team will be happy to help you.
 Read our tip sheet on how to take care of your club skin suit before renting!

-Other required equipment: helmet, goggles with strap, neck guard with chest protection, cut proof gloves, knee pads, shin guards, Kevlar ankle protectors.
-Some levels of competition require a cut-proof Dinema under-suit.
+Other required equipment: helmet, goggles with strap, neck guard with chest protection, cut proof gloves, knee pads, shin guards, cut-proof ankle protectors.
+Some levels of competition require a cut-proof Dinema/Kevlar under-suit.

-Check with your coach beforehand to make sure all of your equipment meets OSSA safety standards for competition!
+Check with your coach beforehand to make sure all of your equipment meets SSO safety standards for competition!

 Long Track Competition